Can You Train Like A Wildlife Ranger?

 In August 2021, ranger teams spanning the African continent united to compete in a series of physical challenges, preparing for their 21km half marathon on September 18th.
 The winning teams were from Mozambique and Tanzania.

-The Push Up Challenge was won by the Ocean Without Borders team from Benguerra, Mozambique
+The Wildlife Ranger Push Up Challenge was won by the Ocean Without Borders team from Benguerra, Mozambique

-The Sit Up Challenge was won by Tarangire B Team in Tanzania
+The Wildlife Ranger Sit Up Challenge was won by Tarangire B Team in Tanzania

 Get Involved

-Take the press up and sit up challenges to see if you’ve got what it takes to train like a wildlife ranger.
+Take the Wildlife Ranger press up and sit up challenges to see if you’ve got what it takes to train like a wildlife ranger.

 Share your attempt at either challenge on social media with the hashtag #TrainLikeARanger, see how you compare to our ranger teams and donate to support their work.